marma/tiniestarchive/README.md

-### Write-once, read many
+### Feature: Write-once, read many

 The archive should optionally be able to operate in a write-once-read-many (WORM) mode.
 This means that files are never deleted or changed.
 Optimally this mode should be backed by a storage solution that enforces this mode of operation[1,2].

+### Feature: Merge-on-migrate

+### Feature: using checksums to avoid storing the same file more than once within a `PackageResource`

+- Check every added file against existing checksums in finalized `Instance`s so that only one copy is actually saved to disk

 ## Archive, Instance and Transaction objects

 A Transaction is simply a temporary Instance.
-The Transaction will be merged (or moved) into the target Instance when `commit()` is called on it.
+The Transaction will be merged (or moved) into the target `Instance` when `commit()` is called on it.
 This is done by the ContextManager.

 ### Usage - create instance and add file